kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Access Service

-The Access Service exposes the Proxy Service and manages the access from the Lambda functions and services deployed in Kyma to the external APIs over the Proxy Service.
+The Access Service exposes the Proxy Service and manages the access from the lambda functions and services deployed in Kyma to the external APIs over the Proxy Service.

 ## Minio bucket